 Electricity -- Like Canada, the United States uses 110 to 120 volts AC (60 cycles), compared to 220 to 240 volts AC (50 cycles) in most of Europe, Australia, and New Zealand.
 Downward converters that change 220 to 240 volts to 110 to 120 volts are difficult to find in the United States, so bring one with you.

-Embassies & Consulates -- All embassies are in the nation's capital, Washington, D.C.
-Some consulates are in major U.S. cities, and most nations have a mission to the United Nations in New York City.
-If your country isn't listed below, call for directory information in Washington, D.C. (tel.
+Embassies & Consulates -- All embassies are located in the nation’s capital, Washington, D.C.
+Some consulates are located in major U.S. cities, and most nations have a mission to the United Nations in New York City.
+If your country isn’t listed below, call for directory information in Washington, D.C. (tel.
 202/555-1212), or do a search on the State Department’s site, www.state.gov.